joanarr13/Capstone/README.md

 Our fictional company, Doc-IT-Right,  is part of the consultancy sector.
 However, it falls under the health sector, as it intends to provide a solution for the scheduling and management of appointments in different medical specialties of a medical clinic.

 Our project aims to develop an interface that allows the management of a medical office, including a website with information about the company (https://docitrightcp.wixsite.com/doc-it-right) and also a chatbot that will directly interact with the patient, clarifying all of its doubts.
-In addition, a predictive model was also developed to predict which appointments were more likely to be missed by patients; therefore, empowering the clinics to better manage their schedules (possibly contacting the patient as a reminder of the appointment or confirming if it is still coming).
+In addition, a predictive model was also developed to predict which appointments were more likely to be missed by patients, having a final accuracy of 80% (as well as the same value for the weighted f1-score); therefore, empowering clinics to better manage their schedules (possibly contacting the patient as a reminder of the appointment or confirming if it is still coming).

 Our mission is to guarantee that clinics can deliver the best service to their patients, in the most effective way possible.
 This software will open up the possibility of increasing the quality of medical service with less or equal resources.
 By effectively organizing data, doctors and other collaborators can dedicate their time to other more complex and important actions, that will benefit patients in a great way, instead of spending time with routine, basic and repetitive actions that can be performed by this software.